This is especially true when it comes to advertising and promoting your network marketing business.

 For network marketers, interactive experiences are more than likely going to happen in the realms of social media or email.

-Perhaps you could ask to share a personal anecdote or provide some sort of feedback and use their responses as part of your advertising in the future.
+Perhaps you could ask to share a personal anecdote or provide some sort of feedback and use their responses as part of your advertising when promoting your network marketing business in the future.